awillats/clinc/section_content/background_representation_reach.md

+[^exog]: the most important property of $e$ for the math to work, i believe, is that they're random variables independent of each other.
+This is not true in general if E is capturing input from common sources, other nodes in the network.
+I think to solve this, we'll need to have an endogenous independent noise term and an externally applied (potentially common) stimulus term.

 Different mathematical representations of circuits can elucidate different connectivity properties.
 For example, consider the circuit $A \rightarrow B \leftarrow C$.
 This circuit can be modeled by the dynamical system
 \[
 \begin{cases}